Japan Society on Water Environment

 A template for submissions is available at https://www.jswe.or.jp/eng/publications/instructions/index.html.
 Microsoft Word is recommended for use in preparing manuscripts, although the journal can process most of the popular word-processing packages.
 To avoid compatibility and readability issues, authors should not change the style, add their own macros, include the revision history, or leave any comments in the final submitted file.

 Submissions should be single-spaced and include page numbers.
+Continuous line numbers are required throughout the manuscript to make it easier for reviewers to provide their comments.
 Please use Times New Roman 11 pt, except for the title, which should be 14 pt.
 Do not use symbol font.
 Currency symbols such as $, €, ₤, and ¥; instead, USD, EUR, GBP, and JPY can be used in their place.

 The first page of each manuscript should contain the title, authors' full names, affiliations, keywords, and the name, address, telephone number, and e-mail address of the corresponding author.